Andal, Paschim Bardhaman: Education

-Andal High School is a Bengali-medium boys only institution established in 1949.
+Ondal High School is a Bengali-medium boys only institution established in 1949.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers and a library with 1,800 books.

 Andal Girls' High School is a Bengali-medium girls' only institution established in 1954.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers, a library with 2,600 books and a playground.

 Andal Hindu Hindi Vidyalaya is a Hindi-medium coeducational institution established in 1931.
 It has facilities for teaching from class V to class XII.
 The school has 2 computers and a library with 1,000 books.

+Rahmatnagar Iqbal Academy High School is an Urdu medium coeducational institution. it has facilities for teaching from class V to class XII.

+Andal South Bazar Urdu Free Primary School is an Urdu medium school.
+It has facilities for teaching from class I to class V.

 Ondal Village High School is a Bengali-medium coeducational institution established in 1869.
 It has facilities for teaching from class V to class X.

 Andal Mahabir High School is a Hindi-medium coeducational institution established in 1969.
 It has facilities for teaching from class V to class X.

 Traffic Colony Netaji Vidyapith is a Bengali-medium coeducational institution established in 1975.
 It has facilities for teaching from class V to class X.

 Ondal Eastern Railway High School is an English-medium coeducational institution established in 2000.
 It has facilities for teaching from class I to class X.

 Andal More Junior High School is a Bengali-medium coeducational institution established in 2009.
 It has facilities for teaching from class V to class X.

 There are two English medium secondary schools named St. Mary's (Station Road) and St. Francis Xavier School.
-One of the Urdu medium schools is Iqbal Academy High school.